ObolNetwork/obol-docs/docs/gov/contribution/docs.md

 Here are some language-specific rules that the Obol documentation follows.
 If you use a writing service like [Grammarly](https://www.grammarly.com/), most of these rules are turned on by default.

-### American English
+### British English

-The Obol documentation portal is written in American English.
+The Obol documentation portal is written in British English.

 ### The Oxford comma